saminiir/saminiir.github.io/_drafts/2016-03-12-lets-code-tcp-ip-stack-2-ipv4-icmp.markdown

 This time we will implement a minimum viable IP layer and test it with ICMP echo requests (also known as _pings_).

-We will take a look at the headers of IPv4 and ICMPv4, and describe how to check their headers for integrity.
+We will take a look at the headers of IPv4 and ICMPv4, and describe how to check them for integrity.
 Some features, such as IP fragmentation, are left as an exercise for the reader.

-For our networking stack IPv4 was chosen over IPv6 since it is still the default protocol in the Internet.
-However, this is changing fast[^ipv6-adoption] and IPv6 is planned to be added to our networking stack after the TCP implementation.
+For our networking stack IPv4 was chosen over IPv6 since it is still the default network protocol for the Internet.
+However, this is changing fast[^ipv6-adoption] and our networking stack can be extended with IPv6 in the future.

 # Contents
 {:.no_toc}